 My plastic nasal irrigator

-This list doesn’t name every possibility but shows that there is very little that can’t be cleaned with the Suds.
+All this to say, I use Sal Suds A LOT!
+In fact, it might be more efficient to list what I don’t wash with it.
 The long and short of it is, if it’s not on this list, then I probably didn’t think of it.
-Sal Suds is safe for any surface or material that can get wet (but it’s not meant for people or animals – it can be drying).
+Sal Suds is safe for any surface or material that can get wet (but it’s not meant for people or animals—it can be drying).
 However, if you have something that’s iffy, do a spot test.

-Laundry: 2-3 Tbsp.
-(30-45 mL) for a large load in a top loading washer.
+Laundry: 1 to 1 ½ Tbsp (15 to 22 mL) for a large load in a top loading washer.
 Optional: For extra whitening/brightening, add ½ c.
-(120 mL) baking soda to wash cycle and/or 1 c.
+(120 mL) baking soda to wash cycle and/or 1c.
 (240 mL) vinegar to rinse cycle.
-Halve these amounts for HE washers.
+Double these amounts for standard (non-HE) washers.

 Pretreating Laundry Stains: Pre-measure Sal Suds for load.
 Apply some or all directly to stain(s).
 Let sit 30 minutes or more.
 Add remaining Sal Suds to washer.
-For lighter stains, spray with All-Purpose Spray (below).
+For broad stain, spray with a solution of half Sal Suds/half water.

 - Countertops & Tile: Spray and wipe with a damp cloth.